 At first sight, trying to protect ourselves from something positive can seem inconceivable.
 Yet, this happens more than you imagine.

-Self-sabotaging us when trying to achieve a goal that is likely to be life-changing is a way to protect us from the unknown.
+Self-sabotaging ourselves when trying to achieve a goal that is likely to be life-changing is a way to protect us from the unknown.

 Human beings see new situations as possible threats, and stepping out of our comfort zone is often perceived as taking a risk.